Mountain Ash Disorder: Fire Blight

 Fire blight sometimes causes dramatic and serious damage, blackening leaves and either the vegetative shoots or blossoms of affected branches.
 While it does not affect a large number of mountain ash trees in Wisconsin, other common hosts include varieties of apple and flowering crab, cotoneaster, and other members of the family Rosaceae.

-Find out more about fire blight and how to control it with this handy fact sheet.
+Find out more about fire blight and how to control it with this handy fact sheet (2 pages; Revised in 1995).